Quick Links

 Planning Documents

-We believe there is plenty of scope to realistically plan for children’s learning each half term- the things we want them to investigate, experience, know about and understand.
+We believe there is plenty of scope to realistically plan for children’s learning each half term to include the things we want them to investigate, experience, know about and understand.
 Combined with daily access to the key experiences in the continuous areas of provision and opportunities to follow their own interests and become involved in child initiated learning, whilst ensuring a broad and balanced curriculum.
 Half termly topic discussion sheets are feed into planning and learning challenge questions are created alongside our children's interests.

 Newsletters